cnr-ibba/BIOINFO-guidelines/docs/terminal/slurm.rst

 SLURM is a cluster management and job scheduling system for linux clusters.
-At IBBA, we maintain a very small cluster instance which can be used to test pipelines and scripts by allocating resources and exploiting all the resource we have.
+At IBBA, we maintain a very small cluster instance which can be used to test pipelines and scripts by allocating resources and exploiting all the computational power we have.
 Here's SLURM description from the `official documentation <https://slurm.schedmd.com/quickstart.html>`__:

 .. epigraph::